dan-koller/macmenu/README.md

 ## System Requirements

-MacMenu requires macOS 10.15 Catalina or later.
+MacMenu requires macOS 13.3 or later.
 Older versions of macOS are not tested and may not work.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png">